OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/07-Testing_for_XML_Injection.md

 In addition, the Java POI office reader may be vulnerable to XXE if the version is under 3.10.1.

-The version of POI library can be identified from the file name of the JAR.
+The version of POI library can be identified from the filename of the JAR.
 For example,

 - poi-3.8.jar
 - poi-ooxml-3.8.jar